 We can say for instance that the main goal of the UX process is to add value to a product by establishing an emotional connection with the final user/client.

-- Usability goal is to make an interface simple and easy to use.
+- The usability goal is to make an interface simple and easy to use.

 - Usability tries to minimize the user effort to complete a task.